drpdishant/cf-docs/operations/CI.md

 ### For API

-Use [Gitlab CI API Template](https://gitlab.orderhive.plus/public-resources/gitlab-ci/-/blob/master/templates) for your reference
+Use [Gitlab CI Templates](https://gitlab.orderhive.plus/public-resources/gitlab-ci/-/blob/master/templates) for your reference

 We will learn each stage one by one :